Get my Planner!

 I went back and forth for several weeks.
 I knew it was going to cost me over $1,000 and would be one of the biggest purchases I’d made to date.
 I kept finding ways to justify it, and then other reasons to put it off or live without it.
 Finally I decided to just head to the nearest Apple Store and look at them.

-Replace your stack of notebooks: similar to the first example, if you have an iPad and Apple Pencil the device can essentially replace all of those notebooks and journals you have.
+Replace your stack of notebooks: similar to the first example, if you have an iPad Pro and Pencil the device can essentially replace all of those notebooks and journals you have.
 I used to keep a notebook for business ideas, podcast ideas, blog post ideas, favorite quotes, free-writing + more.
-Now, I have created digital notebooks in the Goodnotes App on my iPad and using the Apple Pencil I get the same satisfaction of writing and the same benefits of the brain/hand connections but everything feels so much more organized and accessible.
-I love being able access my notebooks from anywhere.
-If I’m at a coffee shop or on vacation I have access to all my notes and random ideas just by opening up the ap.
+Now, I have created digital notebooks in the Goodnotes App on my iPad, and using the Apple Pencil I get the same satisfaction of writing and the same benefits of the brain/hand connections but everything feels so much more organized and accessible.
+I love being able to access my notebooks from anywhere.
+If I’m at a coffee shop or on vacation, I have access to all my notes and random ideas just by opening up the app.
 An added benefit is that you can also put Goodnotes on your iPhone so that all your notebooks or planners sync across devices.

 Online courses: I love taking online courses and I’ve found my iPad to be a really great tool for these not only because it’s such a great device for watching video tutorials or tuning into a webinar, but also because it makes it so easy to download and organize all those PDF workbooks and resources that come along with your online course purchase.
 In the past I’d download them to my desktop, would rarely ever print one off, and I was lucky if I ever remembered to actually complete the course.
 Since getting an iPad and being able to save, open, read, highlight, and take notes on these PDFs digitally I have found that I am way more likely to follow through.